 Assessing your pipeline may appear to be an easy task, but a lot of sales professionals struggle with doing it objectively.

-When you use the points above to objectively assess the state of your pipeline, then you can realistically know where you stand and how far you have to go.
+When you use the points above to objectively assess the state of your inbound sales pipeline, then you can realistically know where you stand and how far you have to go.

 #2 Track it With a Dashboard

 After you’ve assessed your current pipeline and have a better understanding of the things mentioned above, it’s time to build your dashboard so you can easily track those questions in the future.

 Pipeline management centers around creating a clear and unambiguous dashboard that showcases your “best” opportunities -- the ones which, using objective criteria, define the path to reach your goal.

 Think of it like the dashboard in your car, which quickly shows you critical information about how well your vehicle is operating.
 It enables you to make quick decisions like whether you need to fuel up or not.

 Because a busy sales day is like driving fast in a steady flow of traffic, you want to be able to glance at your dashboard in order to know where you stand and what you need to do next.

 Once you’ve identified your starting point by looking at your sales dashboard, you can begin to work that plan and easily make decisions.

 For instance, if you had to choose between prospecting and writing a proposal, you would know instantly which was right, if you first glanced at this dashboard.